-Approximate Models of Mechanics of Composites: An Asymptotic Approach is an essential guide to constructing asymptotic models and mathematical methods to correctly identify the mechanical behaviour of composites.
-It provides methodology for predicting and evaluating composite behaviour in various structures, leading to accurate mathematical and physical assessments.
+Approximate Models of Mechanics of Composites: An Asymptotic Approach is an essential guide to constructing asymptotic models and mathematical methods to correctly identify the mechanical behavior of composites.
+It provides methodology for predicting and evaluating composite behavior in various structures, leading to accurate mathematical and physical assessments.

 2. Mathematical Approaches.

 3. Three Phase Composite Model.